suchiksagar/bigdataproject/README.md

 - filepollws:
     - This spring boot REST web service works in tandem with the previous one only that this retrieves the most recent weather record (every call fecthes a record) at any given moment

+### Flume
+Flume consists of three sub components:
+- curl script:
+    - This script constantly polls for the newer data exposed by the data service(filepoll) to fetch a new weather record ebvery 12 seconds and dumps it to a staging area
+    - The script also pushes the same file to the s3httpsink microservice (via HTTP POST call) which inturn deposits this file on AWS s3
+- Flume Agent:
+    - This flume agent reads the files from the staging area which acts as its spool source.
+It uses a memory channel to transfer the data over to a kafka sink
+- Clean Up:
+    - Once the data is rolled over from the staging area, the files are automatically purged by the script (bash)

+### Kafka
+ - The Kafka-Zookeeper ensemble ensures that the weather data is almost always consumed.
+If the downstream systems are unavailable for some reason say either elastic stack or the kafka consumers go down, the stream still retains these messages for a default 7 day period.
+ - They can also be read from the beginning if required so that all the data is carefully injested into elastic.

+### s3HttpSink
+ - This Spring BOOT REST webservice receives a weather data message via POST call and deposits the message as a file into your s3 account.
+ - The advantage is that you can turn the data injetion on or off at will
+ - This data can further be used to run EMR/spark jobs or may be analyzed using Hive/Pig

 ###